Rico Dowdle: 2024 season

 On March 18, 2024, Dowdle signed a one-year contract with the Cowboys.
 After battling through multiple injuries in his first four years in the league, he took advantage of Tony Pollard's departure in free agency and earned the backup running back position behind Ezekiel Elliott.

 In Week 8 against the San Francisco 49ers, he sat out with an illness and was replaced with Dalvin Cook.
 Dowdle would emerge as the team's lead back in Week 9 against the Atlanta Falcons, when he had 12 carries for 75 yards in the 21-27 loss, while taking over for a suspended Elliott.
 In Week 15 against the Carolina Panthers, he posted 25 carries for 149 yards.

 In Week 17 against the Philadelphia Eagles, he had 23 carries for 104 yards, making history in the 41-7 loss, becoming the first undrafted free agent to rush for 1,000 yards in a season in team history.
 In the same contest, Saquon Barkley became just the ninth player in NFL history to reach 2,000 rushing yards in a single-season.

 He rushed for over 100 yards in four of the Cowboys' last 6 games.
 He set career highs with 235 carries for 1,079 yards (4.6-yard avg.), 2 rushing touchdowns, 39 receptions for 249 yards and 3 receiving touchdowns.
 He was not re-signed after the season.

 Carolina Panthers

 On March 12, 2025, Dowdle signed a one-year, $6.25 million contract with the Carolina Panthers, to be the backup behind Chuba Hubbard and replace Miles Sanders.

+Following an injury to Hubbard, Dowdle was named the starter in Week 5.
 On October 5, 2025, Dowdle rushed for a career-high 206 yards and scored a touchdown in the Panthers' 27–24 Week 5 comeback win over the Miami Dolphins.
 Dowdle also had a career-high in rushing yards-per-attempt with 9 yards per carry.
 Dowdle fell 4 yards short of the Panthers' single-game franchise rushing yards record, set by DeAngelo Williams in 2012 with 210 yards.
 On October 12, in the Panthers' 30-27 Week 6 win against his former team, the Dallas Cowboys, Dowdle rushed for 186 yards.
 He became the first player since Le'Veon Bell in 2014 to have at least 230 scrimmage yards in back-to-back games.
+Following Hubbard's return, Dowdle maintained his starter role for the remainder of the season.

+Dowdle finished the 2025 season as the Panthers' leading rusher with 1,076 rushing yards and six touchdowns, along with 39 catches for 297 yards and one touchdown through 17 games (including 11 starts).

+Pittsburgh Steelers

+On March 13, 2026, Dowdle signed a two-year, $12.25 million contract with the Pittsburgh Steelers.